alex-therapeutics/diga-api-client/docs/diga_api.md

 Given that we are dealing with patient data, it is required to properly encrypt the data sent within requests.
 The encryption is based on certificates which need to be requested at the ITSG which acts as a trust center.
-You can request it [here](https://www.itsg.de/produkte/trust-center/zertifikat-beantragen/), assuming that you already have an IK number.
+You can request it at [ITSG website](https://www.itsg.de/produkte/trust-center/zertifikat-beantragen/), assuming that you already have an IK number.

-A technical documentation for the encryption (of course in German) can be found [here](https://www.gkv-datenaustausch.de/media/dokumente/standards_und_normen/technische_spezifikationen/Anlage_16.pdf).
+A technical documentation for the encryption (of course in German) can be found on the [technical standards page at gkv](https://www.gkv-datenaustausch.de/technische_standards_1/technische_standards.jsp) as [attachment 16](https://www.gkv-datenaustausch.de/media/dokumente/standards_und_normen/technische_spezifikationen/Anlage_16.pdf) under `Security Schnittstelle (SECON)` section.
-Once the certificates are issued, checkout the [prerequisites](https://github.com/alex-therapeutics/diga-api-client#prerequisites) within the Readme to be able to use them with the api client.
+Once the certificates are issued, checkout the [prerequisites from the Readme](https://github.com/alex-therapeutics/diga-api-client#prerequisites) to be able to use them with the api client.

 ## Request processing time